 Explore career options and educational requirements in different sectors —arts, business, health/sciences, IT, social sciences and skilled trades.

-Common Course Calendar will provide course descriptions, prerequisites and information about how to select courses.
+If you're in grade 8 or in high school, you'll need to select courses for the following year.
+The Common Course Calendar will provide course descriptions, prerequisites and information about how to select courses.
 Talk to your parents, a guidance counsellor at your school or a teacher about your choice of courses.

 Learn more about: